African Americans in Atlanta: Culture and recreation

 The Juneteenth Atlanta Parade & Music Festival is one of the largest annual Juneteenth events in the nation.

 The Auburn Avenue Research Library on African American Culture and History opened in 1994 and is located in the Sweet Auburn Historic District.

-There are several Black owned and operated comedy clubs and productions in the Atlanta area.
+There are several Black-owned and operated comedy clubs and productions in the Atlanta area.
 Uptown Comedy Corner is one of the oldest Black comedy clubs in the nation.

 In 2009, The New York Times noted that after 2000, Atlanta moved "from the margins to becoming hip-hop's center of gravity, part of a larger shift in hip-hop innovation to the South."
 Producer Drumma Boy called Atlanta "the melting pot of the South".
 Producer Fatboi called the Roland TR-808 ("808") synthesizer "central" to the music of Atlanta's versatility, used for snap, crunk, trap, and pop rap styles.
 The same article named Drumma Boy, Fatboi, Shawty Redd and Zaytoven the four "hottest producers driving the city".

 Black theater companies include True Colors, Jomandi Productions and Atlanta Black Theatre Festival.

 The MEAC/SWAC Challenge is an annual historically Black college football game showcasing a teams from the Mid-Eastern Athletic Conference (MEAC) and Southwestern Athletic Conference (SWAC).
 The game moved to the Georgia State Stadium in 2018.

 The Celebration Bowl is the only HBCU football bowl game in the nation.
 The bowl game provides a match-up between the champions of the Mideastern Athletic Conference and the Southwestern Athletic Conference in the Mercedes-Benz Stadium.

 The annual Black College Football Hall of Fame ceremony is held in Atlanta.
 The event founded by Grambling State University alumni and NFL greats Doug Williams and James Harris, honors extraordinary football players who played at historically Black institutions.

 The annual Bronner Bros.
-International Beauty Show is the largest in the world that primarily focuses on Black women beauty.
+International Beauty Show is the largest in the world that primarily focuses on Black women.

 The annual Taliah Waajid World Natural Hair Show bills itself as the world's largest natural Black hair show and conference.

 The Curl, Kinks, and Culture (CKC) Festival held annually in Atlanta is an event focused on celebrating natural Black hairstyles and culture.

 Atlanta has been deemed America's "Black Soccer Capital" due to the emerging presence of Black Atlantans supporting the city's MLS team Atlanta United.

-Atlanta has one of the highest numbers of independent Black owned bookstores and is listed as one of the top destinations for readers of African-American literature.
+Atlanta has one of the highest numbers of independent Black-owned bookstores, and is one of the top destinations for readers of African-American literature.

 The annual Spelman College-Morehouse College parallel homecoming week better known as "SpelHouse Homecoming" attracts over 25,000 of alumni and visitors.
 Clark Atlanta's annual homecoming week also attracts thousands of alumni and visitors to Atlanta.

 The Atlanta Black Pride celebration is one of the largest in the world for Black LGBT people.
 Historically, the event attracts nearly 100,000 participants.
 Atlanta has one of the highest concentrations of Black, openly LGBT people in the world.